Mishal Al-Ahmad Al-Jaber Al-Sabah Sworn In As Kuwait's New Emir

-KUWAIT CITY, Dec 21 (NNN-KUNA) – Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, officially assumed the role of Emir of Kuwait yesterday, taking an oath before the Kuwaiti National Assembly.
+(MENAFN- Daily News Egypt) Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah officially assumed the role of emir of Kuwait on Wednesday, taking an oath before the Kuwaiti National Assembly.

-He succeeds the late Emir, Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah, who passed away at the age of 86, on Dec 16.
-Sheikh Mishal is the 17th ruler of the oil-rich Gulf state.

-In his speech to parliament, Sheikh Mishal emphasised“the importance of accountability within the framework of the law” for actions that neglect the interests of the citizens.
+In his speech to the parliament, Sheikh Mishal emphasized“the importance of accountability within the framework of the law” for actions that neglect the interests of the citizens.

-According to Kuwait's constitution, the Emir must take the oath before parliament, before assuming his powers.– NNN-KUNA
+According to Kuwait's constitution, the emir must take the oath before the parliament before assuming his powers.

 Legal Disclaimer: